John Garfield is a Fighter, Inspires Hollywood’s Future Rebels, Asks for His Man-Maker, and Just May Give You $200.

 John Garfield Discovers Acting

-Well, speech classes not only eliminated the stammer, they showed that Julie Garfinkle had a flair for the dramatic.
-His recitations were flawless, and soon Julie began acting and performing.
+Speech classes not only eliminated the stammer, they showed that Julie Garfinkle had a flair for the dramatic.
+His recitations were flawless.
+Soon Julie began acting and performing.
 He featured prominently in school plays, and even became a champion debater, winning second prize in a citywide contest.

 He Married His Childhood Sweetheart

-And she still wasn’t interested when the two met a year later at a party.
-But she let him take her home.
-As Robbe remembered,
+And Robbe still wasn’t interested when the two met a year later at a party.

 “He wanted to take me home, but my girlfriend gave me the ‘no’ signal because he was known around the neighborhood as a wolf.
 But I said yes anyway…and he didn’t even try to kiss me good night.”

-So, maybe he was a respectful wolf.
+So, maybe Julie was a respectful wolf.
 At least where Robbe was concerned.

 "Not Even a Tumble!"